 Gerald Joe Moreno

-I recently commenced a new blog entitled Kevin R. D. Shepherd Not Exposed.
-This ongoing feature is a repudiation of the stigma expressed by Gerald Joe Moreno, an American internet apologist for Sathya Sai Baba (d.2011) during the period 2004-2010.
-His militant strategy encompassed many victims, over a hundred according to one informed estimate.
-I was unusual for being an outsider to the Sathya Sai Baba movement, and not an ex-devotee like most other victims.
+I have contributed a critical site entitled Kevin R. D. Shepherd Not Exposed: Analysis of a Cultist Defamation.
+This comprises a repudiation of the stigma expressed by Gerald Joe Moreno, an American internet apologist for Sathya Sai Baba (d.2011) during the period 2004-2010.
+The militant strategy of Moreno encompassed many victims, over a hundred according to one informed estimate.
+I was unusual for being an outsider to the Sathya Sai Baba movement, not an ex-devotee like most other victims.

 I expressed my view (in private) that confirmation was necessary before acceptance of the report that Moreno was dead.
-A suggestion was made that the report might have amounted to a hoax.
-However, Brian Steel reasoned that the reported date of decease closely tallied with the fact that Moreno’s last known web activity occurred in June 2010.
+Some thought that the news might have amounted to a hoax.
+However, Brian Steel convincingly reasoned that the reported date of decease closely tallied with the fact that Moreno’s last known web activity occurred in June 2010.

-I will add here some remarks upon the contents so far of Kevin RD Shepherd Not Exposed.
+I will add here some remarks about the content of Kevin RD Shepherd Not Exposed.
 In the opening entry, I stressed the identity of Moreno as Equalizer, perhaps the most pervasive of his blogger pseudonyms.
 Under that name, he duplicated on a blogspot feature libellous and misleading materials from his activist website saisathyasai.
-That attack site is notorious for defamation.
-Moreno called his new blogspot copy feature kevin-shepherd-exposed.
+That attack site became notorious for defamation.
+Moreno called his new blogspot copy feature kevin shepherd exposed.
 This extravaganza included many misrepresentations and slanders.

 Sathya Sai Baba

-In general, the Moreno strategy was vehement, repudiating all criticism of Sathya Sai Baba, and treating any critic as a virtual criminal.
+In general, the Moreno strategy was vehement, repudiating all criticism of Sathya Sai Baba, treating any critic as a virtual criminal.
 His targets ranged from the Indian Rationalist Basava Premanand to the British journalist Paul Lewis.
-Allegations and testimonies of sexual abuse were adamantly denied.
+Testimonies of sexual abuse were adamantly denied.
 When Moreno’s own policy was criticised, he reacted even more strongly.

-The Moreno attack strategy can scarcely be comprehended unless his influence via Wikipedia is taken into account.
+The Moreno attack strategy can scarcely be comprehended unless his influence, via Wikipedia, is taken into account.
 Under the pseudonym of SSS108, in 2006 he launched an editorial campaign against ex-devotees, principally Robert Priddy of Norway.
 Many observers could not understand what was happening.
+Moreno was to some extent successful.
 Nevertheless, the activist editing of SSS108 came under internal critical scrutiny on Wikipedia.
 As a consequence, this agitating editor (Moreno) was banned indefinitely from Wikipedia in March 2007.

 The contradictory fact is that Moreno (alias SSS108, Equalizer) exercised an enduringly strong influence upon Wikipedia editors, mainly those who did not trouble to check out the background.
 Of course, the pseudonymous nature of many Moreno attacks was resistant to general analysis.
-Informed observers were familiar with missing details, but sometimes these critics were repudiated as being in error by confused Wikipedia editors.
+Informed observers were familiar with missing details.
+Yet sometimes these critics were repudiated as being in error by confused Wikipedia editors.

-Moreno gained the reputation of an internet terrorist and cyberstalker, being associated with various extremist activities.
-He multiplied his internet attack entries against diverse opponents, furthering obsessive emphases which often sounded crazy to impartial analysts.
+Moreno gained the reputation of an internet terrorist and cyberstalker, his output being submitted to legal analysts who passed a negative judgment.
+He multiplied his attack entries against diverse opponents, furthering obsessive emphases that often sounded crazy to impartial readers.
 One of his disreputable web documents was the so-called Introduction to Kevin RD Shepherd, which I repudiated as being extremely misleading.

 Another blind alley adventure of Moreno was his adverse reflection upon two Wikipedia editors who transpired to be academics with university roles.
-These entities had supported me, and so Moreno ridiculed them as being irrelevant.
+Because these entities had supported me, Moreno ridiculed them as being irrelevant.
 Under their disguising pseudonyms, the academics Simon Kidd and Dr. M. E. Dean were subsequently inverted in Moreno lore as ignominious and rascal Wikipedia “sockpuppets” for myself.
 The truth places superficial assessment in permanent jeopardy.
 Serious citations are not comical.

-Moreno also exercised his ingenuity in denying validity to the BBC documentary entitled The Secret Swami (2004).
-This programme caused an international stir, providing an insight into the controversy that had developed between ex-devotees and Sathya Sai supporters.
-Moreno failed to annul the implications.
-He nevertheless did his best to provide a counter-version of events, creating much confusion in the process.
+Moreno also exercised his ingenuity in denying validity to a significant BBC documentary, entitled The Secret Swami (2004).
+This programme caused an international stir, providing an insight into the controversy developing between ex-devotees and Sathya Sai supporters.
+Moreno failed to annul strong testimonies of sexual abuse, likewise implications of the “bedroom murders” at Puttaparthi ashram in 1993.
+He nevertheless did his utmost to provide a counter-version of events, creating much confusion in the process.

 In June 2010, Gerald Joe Moreno adopted another extremist tactic when he cast aspersions upon a university academic, namely Professor Tulasi Srinivas.
 At the same time, he ridiculed many other victims.
-Moreno felt that Professor Srinivas had ignored his own contributions.
+Moreno expressed an opinion that Professor Srinivas had ignored his own contributions.
 He failed to take into account that libellous and distorting personal attacks are not the best form of recommendation.